JakeD520/Lucian/03_Episodes/S01E01/Scene 6.md

 **KAELARYS** _(cont'd)_
 That's the gift of creation, Lyra.
 It doesn't just reveal the maker—
 _(beat)_
-—it reveals the one who receives it.
+—it also reveals the one who receives it.

 (HOLD.
 Her voice drops, almost reverent.)

 **KAELARYS** _(cont'd)_
 Art is a conversation across time.
 Across worlds.
 _(she looks back at the tapestry)_
 The embroiderer speaks.
-Bishop Odo speaks.
 The wool, the blood, the battle—they all speak.

 _(she meets Lyra's eyes)_
 And when you look... _you_ speak back.